derhall/GettingDataAssignment/README.md

 - "/run_analysis.R": R script that performs the following functions on the "UCI HAR Dataset" (as specificied in course assignment instructions):

 	1. Merges the train and test datasets.
     	2. Extracts only the features containing mean() and std() results for each measurement.
-    	**3. Uses descriptive activity names to name the activities in the data set **4.
-Appropriately labels the data set with descriptive variable names.
+    	3. Uses descriptive activity names to name the activities in the data set.
+    	4. Appropriately labels the data set with descriptive variable names.
-    	**5. From the data set in step 4, creates a second, independent tidy dataset with the average of each variable for each activity and each subject.
+    	5. From the data set in step 4, creates a second, independent tidy dataset with the average of each variable for each activity and each subject.

-- "/Output": Contains the output files from the "run_analysis.R" script.
+- "/analysis_files": Contains export files from the "run_analysis.R" script.

-	- "/UCI_HAR_merged_data.csv": Output file from steps 1-4 of the "run_analysis.R" script.
+	- "/UCI_HAR_merged_data.txt": Output file from steps 1-4 of "run_analysis.R".

-	- "/UCI_HAR_merged_data_tidy.csv": Output file from step 5 of the "run_analysis.R" script.
+	- "/UCI_HAR_merged_summary_data.txt": Output file from step 5 of "run_analysis.R".

 ## Analysis Notes:

-- "run_analysis.R" can be sourced as a function in R to generated tidy datasets from the UCI HAR dataset.
+- "run_analysis.R" can be sourced as a function to R to generated tidy datasets from the UCI HAR dataset.
 See CODEBOOK.md for details.

 - The "run_analysis.R" was run on R version 4.0.0 (2020-04-24) with the following packages: